Round Top Lake Sunset lost Cabin Mine

 Upper Sunset Lake, 1999

-From Tamarack Lake to Wet Meadows Reservoir you will see indications of the difference between National Forests and Wilderness Areas.
+From Tamarack Lake to Wet Meadows Reservoir we see indications of the difference between National Forests and Wilderness Areas.

-Motorized vehicles can make it in on a dirt road to Tamarack Lake from Blue Lake Road.
+Motorized vehicles can make it in on the dirt road to Tamarack Lake from Blue Lake Road out to Wet Meadow Reservoir.
 The whole stretch of lakes from Tamarack to Wet Meadows Reservoir is carefully cut out of the Mokelumne Wilderness.

 At the places vehicles can get access you will find trash, beer cans, and cigarette butts.

 At the places where there is more auto access you will also find heavily used trails.
-This explains all the unmarked trail junctions we are momentarily perplexed by around the Blue Lakes Road.
+This explains all the unmarked trail junctions we are momentarily perplexed by approaching and passing Blue Lakes Road.

 Check out the Car Camping Forum.